North Coast Water Board Program Priorities

 - Facilitate the implementation of the Statewide Restoration General Order, Small Habitat Restoration Permit, and CDFW’s Habitat Restoration and Enhancement Act.

-- Work with Tribal Governments implementing restoration and remediation actions in response to catastrophic wildfire events.
+- Work with Tribal Governments implementing restoration and remediation actions in response to catastrophic wildfire events and support Tribal large-scale aquatic restoration efforts.

 - Work with the Klamath River Renewal Corporation and other agency partners to restore conditions within the four lower Klamath River dam project sites.